 Ngoc Son Temple – (30.000 dong entry ticket, for students 15.000 dong with student ID card, for example ISCI) – it’s the temple located on the Hoan Kiem Lake, which is connected to the land with a red illuminated at night bridge.
 Inside you can admire beautiful bonsai trees.
 Nevertheless, for me it was the least interesting place in Hanoi.
 It’s connected to a very important legend about the city itself but there is nothing more.
 So if you don’t have enough time I would recommend to skip this one.

 Hanoi’s Night Market – (free, unless you buy something) this night market is also located in the Old Quarter.
-For me this place was not interesting at all because it’s selling only not original bags and cloths and Chinese-like plastic toys and souvenirs – no hand-made or good quality staff.
-There are some food stands on the way but the most of them are located at the end of the market.
-Unfortunately, they are selling only meat and sea food.
-I couldn’t find a single one with vegetarian food, except fruits.
+For me, this place was not interesting at all because it sold only not original bags and clothes and Chinese-like plastic toys and souvenirs – no hand-made or good quality staff.
+There are some food stands on the way but most of them are located at the end of the market.
+Unfortunately, they are selling only meat and seafood.
+I couldn’t find a single one with vegetarian food, except for fruits.

 Other interesting places to visit in Hanoi for which I didn’t have enough time:

 Literature Temple – accordingly to many blogs it’s a very nice place to visit.
-Unfortunately I had enough of touristic places, especially temples, so I skipped this one and chose an off-the-beaten-path place, namely the Botanical Garden near to Ho Chi Minh’s Museum.
+Unfortunately, I had enough of touristic places, especially temples, so I skipped this one and chose an off-the-beaten-path place, namely the Botanical Garden near Ho Chi Minh’s Museum.

 Water Puppet Theatre – it’s a traditional Vietnamese kind of theatre.
-Actors hidden behind a curtain are moving the wooden puppets above water surface playing Vietnamese histories and legends.
+Actors hidden behind a curtain are moving the wooden puppets above water’s surface playing Vietnamese histories and legends.
 I read that the puppets can be very heavy but it’s not so obvious because the actors moving them are trained very well.
 An example of a place offering such shows is Thang Long Water Puppet Theatre.
 Tickets have to be bought in advance.
-For me these kind of attractions are not really authentic and done only for tourists, so I decided not to go there.
+For me, these kinds of attractions are not really authentic and are only for tourists, so I decided not to go there.

 Here is a map on which I marked all the important places in Hanoi.
 It will help you to plan your stay in the city.
 Inside you will find the cheap guesthouse we slept in, restaurants that we visited and all the sights that we can recommend.
 By clicking on the star you can save it in your Google Maps Account under Your Places and use it later while travelling.
 Enjoy!